CPTMinh/Project11-ANLP-Fake-News-Misinformation-Detection-System/README.md

 pip install -r requirements.txt
 ```

-> **Note:** For RoBERTa training you need a CUDA-capable GPU.
+> **Note:** For RoBERTa training you need a CUDA-capable GPU or Google Colab.
 CPU-only machines can still run inference and the baseline models.

 ### 4. (Optional) Set Up API Key for the Agentic Component